 Enforcing the Scope of Employment

-To fully access the protections of a written employment policy, the employer must actually enforce that policy.
-In the above example, the nightclub would find it difficult to claim that it didn’t allow physical force if it allowed other bouncers to use physical force to remove patrons on other occasions.
+To fully access the protections of a written employment policy, the employer must enforce that policy.
+In the above example about an employee stepping on a customer’s toe, the business would find it difficult to claim it wasn’t responsible if it didn’t send employees home or make them change their shoes when they violated the dress code.
 The employer, then, must put processes in place to enforce written employment policies.
 A human resources department can prove effective at achieving this goal.
 A small business that cannot hire a full-time or dedicated human resources officer still needs a manager or owner accountable for enforcing employment policies.
 An experienced attorney can help.

 When creating written employment policies, consider the areas in which your business will face the greatest liability risks.
 Heavy machinery, dangerous chemicals, and company vehicles are frequent sources of workplace injuries.
 In an office environment, businesses may face liability for sexual harassment or discrimination claims.
 Carefully evaluate and consider all of these risks when drafting an employee handbook.